 Q: Can I already now, in Chrome 79, test if my integration with Signicat will work in Chrome 80?

 A: By inspecting the developer console in Chrome 79 after a full authentication or signature flow, you should be able to see if any warnings are reported for your cookies.
 This will give an indication on whether you will need to do anything with your cookies.
-When it comes to testing out the behavior that will be enabled in Chrome 80 (by enabling “SameSite by default cookies” and “Cookies without SameSite must be secure” in chrome://flags), you will have to wait for Signicat to deploy its changes (scheduled first half of January) to get a reliable result.
-This page will be updated when we have deployed our changes.
+You can test the behavior that will be enabled in Chrome 80 by enabling “SameSite by default cookies” and “Cookies without SameSite must be secure” in chrome://flags.